Flicks.com.au is Australia's leading movie and cinema website.

 Maria Lewis is an author, journalist and screenwriter based in Sydney, Australia.
 Her best-selling debut novel Who's Afraid? was published in 2016, followed by its sequel Who’s Afraid Too? in 2017.
 She tweets @moviemazz.

 Blake Howard is a Sydney-based film critic.
 He is co-founder of graffitiwithpunctuation.com and host/producer of the hit podcast One Heat Minute.
 As well as writing for Flicks he produces and hosts our podcast, The Take.
 He tweets @blakeisbatman.

 Glenn Dunks is a freelance writer and two-time AFCA award-winning film critic from Melbourne.
 He tweets @glenndunks.

-Movie listings on Flicks - including posters, artwork, trailers, release dates - is supplied directly from movie distributors.
+Movie listings - including posters, artwork, trailers, release dates - are supplied directly from movie distributors.
 Some movie metadata is supplied by TMDb, and some is supplied by MovieXchange.
 Some elements - including synopsis, actor and director lists - are written or compiled by Flicks.

-Most cinemas listings information - including showtimes and links to ticketing pages - is supplied directly from cinemas.
+Most cinemas listings - including showtimes and links to ticketing pages - are supplied directly from cinemas.
 Some showtimes are added manually by Flicks.
 Other cinema metadata - including descriptions, parking information or contacts - is written or compiled by Flicks.